 In the framework of holistic medicine, illness is attributed to the dysfunction of the whole self, not to an isolated cause or event.
 To combat illness, cultivate positive emotions, and reach a state of flourishing, lifestyle changes and alternative treatment are key pillars of holistic medicine.

 Lifestyle approaches to holistic medicine include a nutrient-rich diet, exercising, getting a sufficient amount of sleep, using herbal supplements, and taking advantage of probiotics and prebiotics.
 Holistic medicine also promotes the use of alternative medicine over pharmaceuticals and over-the-counter drugs.

-So could CBD be considered an alternative medicine in holistic therapy?
-Based on the principles of holistic medicine, it’s important to consider both physical and mental impacts of CBD on the well-being and its role in helping or hindering human flourishing.
+So, could CBD be considered alternative medicine in holistic therapy?
+Based on the principles of holistic medicine, it’s important to consider both the physical, mental and functional medicine impacts of CBD on the well-being and its role in helping or hindering human flourishing.

 Native Roots of CBD in Alternative Medicine

-The American Indian hemp plant (Apocynum cannabinum L.)--also called American hemp and black Indian hem--has been used for centuries as holistic medicine and herbal treatment for a number of mind, body, and soul purposes.
+The American Indian hemp plant (Apocynum cannabinum L.)--also called American hemp and black Indian hem--has been used for centuries as holistic medicine and herbal treatment for several mind, body, and soul purposes.
 CBD is a huge part of this plant, usually making up 40% of hemp extracts.

 The powdered root bark of the hemp plant, which has large amounts of CBD but small amounts of the mind-altering cannabinoid THC, was extracted to relieve rheumatism (rheumatoid arthritis), dropsies (the swelling of soft tissue or cavities in the body from excess water), asthma, and whooping cough in American Indian medicine, a key underpinning of integrative medicine today.